joy-of-react/project-blog/README.md

 - Add support to MDX with `components`.
 Pass through the pre-built component.

-# Exercise 5: Animated Division widget

-- Use Framer Motion to add animations to the currently-static division thing.

-# Exercise X: Error handling
+# Exercise 5: Error handling

 What happens if I go to `localhost:3000/hfjvdskfhnsdkf`?
 Right now it gives an `ENOENT` error.
 Should use `error.js`.

 - Not something we've explicitly covered, but this'll be a good chance for them to do some independent research!

+# Exercise 6: Animated Division widget

+- Use Framer Motion to add animations to the currently-static division thing (Not remainder yet!)

+# 6A: Remainder section

+# Exercise 7: Circular Colors widget

+- All of the state stuff to get it to work!

+# Exercise 8: Dark Mode

+Yep